 By Meghan McCann

-NCSL’s Children and Families program covers many issues typically grouped under the human services umbrella, including child support and family law, child welfare, early care and education, home visiting, hunger and nutrition, and welfare and poverty.
+NCSL’s Children and Families program covers many issues typically grouped under the human services umbrella, including child support and family law, child welfare, early care and education, home visiting, welfare and poverty.

 What’s New Nationally?

 Research Brief: Measuring Financial Support Provided by Fathers in Fatherhood Programs